cceh/rti/docs/_sources/design.rst.txt

 The main goals of this design were:

-- to use bright and affordable LEDs, and
+- to use bright and affordable LEDs,

-- to use only user-solderable off-the-shelf components.
+- to use only user-solderable off-the-shelf components,
+- the dome should look to the camera like an ordinary flash gun,
+- the dome should work with any camera using standard interfaces.

 Choice of LED
 -------------

-The performance LED market has short product cycles.
-You must buy enough LEDs for replacement purposes.

 Consider the following points before selecting an LED make.